-A minor blockage may clear with the use of a plunger, but more serious obstructions will require more than that.
+A minor blockage may clear with a plunger, but more severe obstructions will require more than that.
 One DIY method often used is to pick up drain cleaners from a local store or supermarket.
 There are two types of drain cleaners: chemical and biological cleaners.

 Chemical cleaners may be more effective if the blockage is due to mineral deposits, but it is not advisable to use them if your system utilises a septic tank.
-They usually contain a caustic substance called sodium hydroxide, which can damage your system.
+They usually contain an acidic substance called sodium hydroxide, damaging your system.
 The use of natural solutions such as pouring hot water mixed with a few tablespoons of sodium carbonate down the drain may be less harmful, but this is usually less effective.

-DIY drain snake can also be used to unblock shower drains.
+You can also use a DIY drain snake to unblock shower drains.
 A thin metal wire from an old coat hanger is turned into a drain snake by making a hook out of one end of the wire.
 The hook-end of the wire is let into the plughole and used to fish out blockages, especially those made of hair.
-This method obviously has a limited use.
+This method has limited use.

-When you call in professionals, your work will be undertaken by highly trained personnel kitted in protective clothing, carrying the latest equipment.
-You will also have the benefit of holding prior discussions with the team on details of the work to be undertaken, costs and expected outcomes so there are no surprises when the job is completed.
+When you call in professionals, your work will be undertaken by highly trained personnel kitted in protective clothing carrying the latest equipment.
+You will also benefit from holding prior discussions with the team on details of the work to be undertaken, costs and expected outcomes, so there are no surprises when the job is completed.